Scenarios: An Introduction

 'Scenarios, Stories, Use Cases

-Through the Systems Development Life-Cycle
+Through the Systems Development Life-Cycle'

 edited by Ian Alexander & Neil Maiden, John Wiley 2004